hanbollar/hbout/README.md

 - I wanted to be a bubble-gum salesman when i was 5

-- there's a star named after me (got it as a birthday gift) in one of the official registries
+- there's a star named after me in one of the official registries (got it as a birthday gift, thanks Nan!)

 - athletically, half the time i'm left-side dominate, half the time it's right, your guess is as good as mine